Dharius213/public-suffix/Third-Party-Diffusion.md

 * For issues with Let's Encrypt, contact Let's Encrypt.
 * For issues with Cloudflare, contact Cloudflare.
-* For issues with IOS14, contact Apple.
+* For issues with IOS, contact Apple.
 * For issues with Facebook Pixel, contact Facebook.